saphalpdyl/nobrainstorm/README.md

 Fearing the deadline approaching quickly, we could not, for the life of us, come up with a project we all wanted to work on.
 Each of us had an idea in mind, but without a central theme, we were lost.
 Just like us, many others faced the same struggle in deciding what to work on.
 Hence, we decided to create **Nobrainstorm** to solve this predicament.

 **Nobrainstorm** is an online whiteboard enhanced by AI analysis and automation, designed to revolutionize how one brainstorms and develops ideas.

+**Technologies used**
+1. Next JS with Tailwind
+2. OpenAI for AI analysis and explanation
+3. Data bricks for Deepseek Janus[Image manipulation]

 ![Main Image](https://i.imgur.com/nvo3Hzl.png)